mdsabz/vagrant-ubuntu16.04-desktop-java-eclipse-scala-play/README.md

 # vagrant-ubuntu16.04-desktop-java-eclipse-scala-play
-Sping up a development environment based on Ubuntu Desktop 16.04, with eclipse, scala, mongodb and play framework.
+Spin up a development environment based on Ubuntu Desktop 16.04, with eclipse, scala, mongodb and play framework.

 A Vagrant File to create Ubuntu-16.04-Desktop environment.
 Also associated is a provision.sh bash script to install the development tools.

 To have the development environment